bandwidth-brothers/ss-driver-location-streaming/README.md

 >**NOTE:** With this `docker-compose` setup, persistent volumes will be setup to save data.
 > The SQL init scripts will only be run one time.
 If you make any changes to the scripts
-> and want them re-run, you will need to delete the volumes and run `docker-compose up --build`.
+> and want them re-run, you will need to delete the volumes and run `scripts/mysql.sh up --build`.
 >
->     $ docker-compose down
+>     $ scripts/mysql.sh down
 >
 > and want them re-run, you will need to delete the volumes and run `docker-compose` up again.
 >